Sejong Insider

 In repeated decision environments, feedback is frequent and emotionally charged.
 Each outcome feels like a response to action.
 This kind of feedback reinforces confidence because it rewards participation itself.
 Something happened, therefore something was done.
 Understanding, however, is not directly reinforced.
 Systems reward engagement, not correct interpretation.

-As a result, insight lags while confidence accelerates—a dynamic that becomes clearer when examining why experience alone often fails to eliminate bias, as discussed in this analysis of why experience does not eliminate risk bias.
+As a result, insight lags while confidence accelerates—a dynamic that becomes clearer when examining why experience does not eliminate risk bias.

 Why Emotional Learning Outpaces Cognitive Learning